Américo Tomás

-Américo de Deus Rodrigues Thomaz (/pt/; 19 November 1894 – 18 September 1987) was a Portuguese Navy officer and politician who served as the president of Portugal from 1958 to 1974.
+Américo de Deus Rodrigues Tomás (Note: /pt/) (19 November 1894 – 18 September 1987) was a Portuguese Navy officer and politician who served as the president of Portugal from 1958 to 1974.
 He was the last president of the authoritarian and corporatist Estado Novo.

 Biography

 Early life

-Américo de Deus Rodrigues Thomaz was born in Lisbon to his parents António Rodrigues Thomaz and Maria da Assumpção Marques.
+Américo de Deus Rodrigues Tomás (also Thomaz) was born in Lisbon to his parents António Rodrigues Tomás and Maria da Assumpção Marques.
 He married Gertrudes Ribeiro da Costa in October 1922.
-The couple had two children, Maria Natália Rodrigues Thomaz (born 1923) and Maria Magdalena Rodrigues Thomaz (born 1925).
-Thomaz entered high school at Lapa, Portugal in 1904, completing his secondary education in 1911.
+The couple had two children, Maria Natália Rodrigues Tomás (born 1923) and Maria Magdalena Rodrigues Tomás (born 1925).
+Tomás entered high school at Lapa, Portugal in 1904, completing his secondary education in 1911.
 He then attended the Faculty of Sciences for two years (1912–1914), after which he joined the Naval Academy as a midshipman.

 Military career

-Américo Thomaz as a Navy Cadet, in 1915.
+Américo Tomás as a Navy Cadet, in 1915.

-After Thomaz graduated from the Naval Academy in 1916, he was assigned to the Portuguese coast escort service on Vasco da Gama and later assigned to the Pedro Nunes and the destroyers Douro and Tejo during World War I. In 1918, he received a promotion to Lieutenant.
+After Tomás graduated from the Naval Academy in 1916, he was assigned to the Portuguese coast escort service on Vasco da Gama and later assigned to the Pedro Nunes and the destroyers Douro and Tejo during World War I. In 1918, he received a promotion to Lieutenant.

 On 17 March 1920, he was placed on the survey vessel 5 de Outubro, where he served for the next sixteen years.
 During this time, he was assigned to the survey mission of the Portuguese coast and was a board member of the Technical Commission for Hydrography, Navigation and Nautical Meteorology and a member of the Council for Studies of Oceanography and Fisheries.
-Thomaz was also a member of the International Permanent Council for the Exploration of the Sea.
+Tomás was also a member of the International Permanent Council for the Exploration of the Sea.

-Thomaz was appointed chief of staff to the Minister of the Navy in 1936, President of the Merchant Marine National Junta from 1940 to 1944, and Minister of the Navy from 1944 to 1958.
+Tomás was appointed chief of staff to the Minister of the Navy in 1936, President of the Merchant Marine National Junta from 1940 to 1944, and Minister of the Navy from 1944 to 1958.

 During his term as Minister of the Navy, he was responsible for the total reconstruction of the Portuguese commercial navy organized under Dispatch 100.
 Fifty-six ships were ordered, with a total of more than 300,000 tons of displacement.
 The dispatch included statutes that also allowed the formation of what is now the modern shipbuilding industry in Portugal.
-Thomaz's actions while serving as Minister of the Navy won him a positive reputation in the marine community, unlike the infamy acquired by several of his colleagues in the Portuguese Armed Forces (FAP) and the Portuguese government during their respective tenures.
+Tomás' actions while serving as Minister of the Navy won him a positive reputation in the marine community, unlike the infamy acquired by several of his colleagues in the Portuguese Armed Forces (FAP) and the government of Portugal during their respective tenures.